 The off-the-job training must be directly relevant to the apprenticeship.

-The 20% off-the-job training provides the time to focus and develop the required skills, knowledge and behaviours to achieve the apprenticeship.
+The minimum off the job training for a full-time apprentice is an average of 6 hours per week.
+The off-the-job training provides the time to focus and develop the required skills, knowledge and behaviours to achieve the apprenticeship.
 There are lots of activities that can contribute to off-the-job training.
 The key thing to remember is that it must be relevant to the apprenticeship.

 You can find out more about off-the-job training on GOV.UK